Bud Collyer: Spirituality and charity

 Religion and charitable work were very important to Collyer, and he was always particularly pleased to hear contestants say that they considered donating portions of their winnings to the church, or that they planned to donate to charities.
 He would often include "God bless you" in his parting words to contestants.
-He was always particularly happy to have a contestant that was a minister on the show and would ask about his congregation.
+He was always particularly happy to have a contestant who was a minister on the show and would ask about his congregation.
 On Beat The Clock, he often delivered public service messages about such charitable causes as the March of Dimes and other drives for research of diseases.

 Collyer taught a Sunday school class at his Presbyterian church in Connecticut for more than thirty-five years and spent some of his off time as a caretaker at his church.
 According to one story, a parishioner called the church one Sunday during a particularly heavy snowstorm to inquire if the church would have services that day.
 "Oh yes," Collyer replied, tongue in cheek, "God and I are here."
 Collyer was known to have contributed to various Christian religious works, including authoring at least one religious book and making a recording of the New Testament of the Good News Bible.
 He wrote two inspirational books, Thou Shalt Not Fear (1962) and With the Whole Heart (1966).